 Events are such a great way to showcase your personal brand and connect with the audiences that matter to you.
 Holding the event is one thing, but getting people to show up and maximise the PR opportunity is a whole other thing – particularly in the festive season when everyone seems to have a full calendar.

-Here is an outline of a PR and marketing strategy you can apply to nearly any event or opening.
+Here is an easy to use outline of a PR and marketing strategy you can apply to nearly any event or opening.

 Get great visuals

 Before you do anything, get great photos!
 Visuals are so important for marketing any event.
 Images help your audience understand and relate to your event.